To embed Flickr photo gallery on your WordPress website, You need to follow the given steps-

 Try Taggbox Widget – Start Your 14 Days Free Trial

-Here, You will see two choices for adding feeds which are
+You’ll get a new Pop-up “Create Flickr Feed”.
+Here, you will see two choices for adding feeds which are:

-2. Handle(@): To fetch Flickr photos of account, Enter your Flickr Handle.
+Handle(@): To fetch Flickr photos of account, enter your Flickr Handle.

-Then click the “Create Feed” button to complete adding.
+Finally, click “Create Feed” button to start processing of aggregating feeds.

-Great, The Connection has been created and within a few moments posts will appear in the Widget editor.
+Great, The Connection will be created and within a few moments posts will appear on the Widget editor.